Carnegie Library, Syracuse University

 April 28 - May 16, 2011

-A special thank you to everyone who helped make this exhibit possible: Sarah Saulson, Anne Cofer, Mary Giehl, Tim Westbrook, Allison Thurnherr, Phillip Evans, Alex Biegler, Sarah Wilson, Kelly Cave, Jessie Zehr, Joel Weissman, Casey Landerkin, Mary DeCarlo, Pat O'Malley, Zach Dunn, Rolf Sandberg, and Matthias Gröne.
+A special thank you to everyone who helped make this exhibit possible: Sarah Saulson, Anne Cofer, Mary Giehl, Timothy Westbrook, Allison Thurnherr, Phillip Evans, Alex Biegler, Sarah Wilson, Kelly Cave, Jessica Zehr, Joel Weissman, Casey Landerkin, Mary DeCarlo, Pat O'Malley, Zach Dunn, Rolf Sandberg, and Matthias Gröne.